Amanda Curtis: Montana House of Representatives

-Tenure

 Curtis was sworn in on January 7, 2013.
+Curtis served on the Business and Labor, Human Services, and Local Government committees.

 For the first 87 days of the session, Curtis uploaded a daily vlog to the video-sharing website YouTube, discussing what had gone on that day in the Montana Legislature.
 In April 2013, Curtis gained media attention after calling out Republican members for opposing the repeal of Montana's anti-sodomy law.

 During a rally sponsored by Mayors Against Illegal Guns outside of the Montana State Capitol in August 2013, Curtis urged Montana's senior U.S. Senator Max Baucus to rethink his opposition to expanded background checks.
 She spoke about how gun violence has affected her own family and called for more action to be taken.

 During the 2013 session, Curtis was the primary sponsor for six bills that were not enacted.
 She was the primary sponsor of two bills that were passed and signed into law, HB 92 to remove public defender from certain court definitions, and HB 164, to revise when county commissioner district boundaries can be modified.